dound/JCustomUploader/README.markdown

     means you like.
 You just extend [AbstractUploadMechanism](http://github.com/dound/JCustomUploader/blob/master/src/uploader/mechanisms/AbstractUploadMechanism.java) which specifies how to start an upload and send a chunk of data.
     JCustomUploader handles getting the data to you, canceling uploads, and performing multiple uploads in parallel.
-It comes with several such mechanisms:
+It comes with several built-in
+    mechanisms:
     - HTTP (raw binary data)
     - HTTP (multipart/form-data encoded)
+    - SmugMug API (with OAuth or SmugMug sessions)
     - Test (uploads nowhere - useful for testing)
-  * __Parallel Uploads__: Multiple uploads can be sent in parallel - you can
+  * __Parallel Uploads__: Multiple uploads can be sent in parallel - you just
-    choose how many uploads will be done at once.
+    specify the maximum number to try at once and JCustomUploader does the rest.
   * __Java 1.5__: Only needs Java 1.5 (aka Java 5) or higher to run.